 The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
 It makes grants in five core program areas (higher education and scholarship in the humanities; arts and cultural heritage; diversity; scholarly communications; and international higher education and strategic projects).
 The Foundation seeks an Investment Analyst.

-The Investment Analyst will be part of a thirteen-person investment team that manages approximately $6 billion in assets.
+The Investment Analyst will be part of a twelve-person investment team that manages over $6 billion in assets.
 The Investment Analyst will report to a Portfolio Manager and will have exposure to a broad range of asset classes, including public and private equity, hedge funds, real assets, and/or fixed income.

 Among the responsibilities, the Investment Analyst will:

 - Monitor and evaluate the fund managers in the Foundation's portfolio

 - Review manager reports and letters, and participate in periodic meetings with investment managers

 - Track and coordinate reports, financial statements, correspondence, and legal documents